SciML/sciml.ai/packages.md

   inspired by MATLAB.
 - [StochasticDiffEq.jl](https://github.com/JuliaDiffEq/StochasticDiffEq.jl).
 This
-  is a suite of stochastic differential equation (SDE) solvers based off of recent research to offer highly efficient and higher order methods.
+  is a suite of stochastic differential equation (SDE) solvers based off of recent research to offer highly efficient adaptive timestepping and high strong order methods.
 - [DASSL.jl](https://github.com/JuliaDiffEq/DASSL.jl) This is a Julia
   implementation of the famous DASSL DAE solver.
 - [FiniteElementDiffEq.jl](https://github.com/JuliaDiffEq/FiniteElementDiffEq.jl).